-The primary use of β -galactosidase is to perform as an enzyme in the production of galactooligosaccharides (GOS)1, which is used as a food ingredient.
-The Applicant claims that the β -galactosidase enzyme derived from B. circulans acts is a preferred enzyme compared to the ones produced by other microbial sources.
+The primary use of β -galactosidase is to catalase the production of galacto-oligosaccharides (GOS)1, which is a food ingredient.
+The Applicant claims that the β -galactosidase enzyme derived from B. circulans ATCC 31382 is a preferred enzyme compared to those produced by other microbial sources.

-1. The Issue / Problem
+1.1.
+The Issue / Problem